Race Prediction · Guide

 Negative Split Running

-Learn what negative splits mean, when they help, and how to plan a faster second half without overcorrecting.
+Learn what negative splits mean, when they help, how they compare with even pacing, and how to plan a faster second half without overcorrecting.

 6 min readUpdated May 31, 2026